fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 A new service must be created as described below.

-In the header file (MyService.hpp) :
+In the header file (MyService.hpp):

 .. code:: cpp

     class MyService : public AbstractServiceType
     {
-    public :
+    public:

         // Macro to define few important parameters/functions
         // used by the architecture